tirth31/Project-1/README.md

 # Project-1
-"Deployment of Web-App into AWS"
-Deployment of Power of Math web page by using AWS Amplify, API Gateway, AWS Lambda, AWS IAM, and AWS DynamoDB
+"Deployment of Web-App into AWS" - Power of Math web page by using AWS Amplify, API Gateway, AWS Lambda, AWS IAM, and AWS DynamoDB.